COGS18/COGS18.github.io/assets/intro/syllabus.md

 ---

+# A NOTE ABOUT SPRING 2020

+This Spring 2020 quarter will be unique in many ways.
+While students have *always* been under a fair amount of pressure and stress, the struggles students may encounter this quarter go beyond what is typical.
+I want you all to know that I fully understand this.

+My goal in teaching COGS 18 this quarter with remote learning is for you to all be able to focus on the course content materials and learn the material in a flexible learning environment.
+Attendance will be neither required nor incentivized; however, there will be regular deadlines to help keep you all on track.

+While flexibility has been built in at every turn this quarter, that does not ensure this will work for all students.
+If you find yourself falling behind, please do reach out to Prof. Ellis.
+She will work as hard as necessary to ensure success for all her students this quarter in COGS 18.

+---

 # COURSE OVERVIEW

 Welcome to COGS 18!
 The core goal of this class is to teach you introductory, hands-on skills for computer programming, specifically using the Python programming language.
 We aim to do so in a way that fits well within the cognitive science department, using particularly-relevant use cases.
 Our approach is to focus on programming as a tool and to get you started with the necessary background and basic skills required to get you reading and writing code.
 We aim to provide you with a strong foundation so that you can continue programming after you leave this class, applying the skills you learn here to your domain or topic of interest.